international-rural-school-report-v2/backend/README.md

   "phone": "555-555-5555" // optional/string/unique
 }
 ```
-If successful, will return with a '201' HTTP status and an object with this format (same as login):
+If any of the required fields are missing, it will reject the request with a `400` HTTP status.
+If successful, it will return with a `201` HTTP status and an object with this format (same as login):
 ```
 {
   "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWJqZWN0IjoxLCJ1c2VybmFtZSI6InVzZXIxIiwiaWF0IjoxNTU4Mjk1NDg4LCJleHAiOjE1NTgzMDI2ODh9.Lwz-Wfyzto2JJOSJjRqalbonNSwhXSLmNyxMWH-aVRc",